phalconslayer/todo/README.md

 # Todo Lists and Internal Discussions

+### How

+If you're using Sublime Text, please use `PlainTasks` using your package control.

 ### Intro

 Every `.todo` file will be represented as the version maintainance, once a new created `issue` will be posted and approved for new feature or removal, it will be listed in the said version.